-I am originally from Canada, a graduate of the University of King’s College (BA Honours Certificate in Sociology, 1991) and Dalhousie University (MA in Political Science, 1994).
-Just so you know, in her 1987 book Linda Frum’s Guide to Canadian Universities, the author referred to King’s College as “An elite club for overachievers” and Dalhousie as basically the best place to study on the east coast, or words to that effect.
+I am originally from Canada, a graduate of the University of King’s College (BA Honours Certificate in Sociology) and Dalhousie University (MA in Political Science).
+Just so you know, in her book Linda Frum’s Guide to Canadian Universities, the author referred to King’s College as “An elite club for overachievers” and Dalhousie as basically the best place to study on the east coast, or words to that effect.
 In any event, I am proud of my academic pedigree, and I think the bachelor’s degree in Sociology was an effective foundation for graduate school in Poli Sci.

-In my exuberant and vibrant youth, I attended John F. Kennedy High School in Granada Hills, California, where I was Vice President of the Sci Fi Club, an announcer on the PA Crew, an award-winning debater, and Class Clown.
+In my exuberant and vibrant youth, I attended high school in the U.S., where I was Vice President of the Sci Fi Club, an announcer on the PA Crew, an award-winning debater, and Class Clown.
 After high school, and before university, I studied Radio & TV Broadcasting in a very selective and tough program at Kingstec in Nova Scotia, where among other things I watched and analyzed classic movies, and I was one of the top students.
 The highlight of my days as a student broadcaster was when I interviewed Canadian astronaut Bjarni Tryggvason after a speech he made at Acadia University.
 He was a fascinating person to speak to, and in 1997 he flew on the space shuttle Discovery on STS-85.
 I was proud that I was the student selected to interview him on our campus TV programme, which was probably because I was well known as a space enthusiast.

 While the above is important, but most important of all is that I am a fan of Star Trek The Original Series (TOS), a charter member of Project Enterprise, and an ensign in STARFLEET, the International Star Trek Fan Association, Inc. How did all this begin?
 My interest in Star Trek began when I moved to Nova Scotia in the early 1970s, when I was 7 or 8 years old.
 Star Trek reruns were broadcast every Saturday at 12:00 on our local CBC TV station, long before cable TV was available.
 I instantly connected with the show, its characters, and since I was still a child, all the nifty gadgets like communicators and phasers.
 My best friend Murray was also a Star Trek fan, and he once drew a pretty good diagram of the Enterprise, and that just blew my mind at the time.
 Since then I have seen every episode of TOS, TAS, TNG, and Voyager.
 I’ve also seen most of the feature films, and deeply disliked the three reboots that came out starting in 2009 because I don’t think they reflect Gene Roddenberry’s philosophy.
 George Takei agrees with me.